- PAHL 4828

 Overview of Research Program

-My lab's research aims to understand how cell intrinsic processes such as sensing of pathogens, stress and metabolic states shape homeostatic processes such as activation of the immune system.
-We use a variety of stimuli, including different classes of viruses, synthetic ligands and ligand-free genetic circuits in healthy and transformed cell lines established from evolutionarily divergent animal species.
+Our research program aims to understand how cell intrinsic processes such as sensing of pathogens, stress and metabolic states shape homeostatic processes such as activation of the immune system.
+To study these intricate processes, we use a variety of stimuli, including different classes of viruses, synthetic ligands and ligand-free genetic circuits in healthy and transformed cell lines established from evolutionarily divergent animal species.
 A common theme is to understand the crosstalk of distinct molecular processes that serve as an innate guard against invading pathogens and malignancies.
 We also study how these innate processes, such as the type I interferon system and programmed cell death, shape the development of adaptive immunity against viruses and cancer.
-We continue to translate the basic findings into therapeutics for cancer and viral diseases.
+We continue to translate the basic findings into novel therapeutics for cancer and viral diseases.

 1. Decoding how viral associated ligands activate programmed cell death: Sensing of viral nucleic acids can activate a variety of antiviral responses, including programmed cell death.
-Our understanding of how nucleic acid sensing shapes programmed cell death is largely unknown.
-Our laboratory uses synthetic circuits and a variety of genetic tools to study how antiviral signaling activates programmed cell death.
-The findings of this study are crucial to understanding the biology of programmed cell death.
+Mechanisms of nucleic acid sensing and activation of the interferon (IFN) response are widely studied.
+However, the role nucleic acid signaling proteins and downstream effectors, such as IFN-stimulated genes (ISGs), play in the activation of cell death remains largely unknown.
+Our laboratory uses synthetic circuits and a variety of genetic tools to study how antiviral signaling results in programmed cell death.
+The new findings of this study are crucial to manipulate programmed cell death in distinct pathophysiological states.

 Mechanisms of Disease - Invited Lecture on Cancer Immuntherapy